-Government announces moratorium on Coronavirus-related commercial forfeiturePrint publication
+Government announces extension to the moratorium on Coronavirus-related commercial forfeiturePrint publication

 These measures form part of the emergency Coronavirus Act 2020.
 The full Act can be accessed here.

 For these purposes the relevant section is Section 82 of the Act.
 The Act is expressed to apply to a ‘relevant business tenancy’ and precludes the landlord from effecting a right of re-entry or forfeiture for the non-payment of “rent” for the “relevant period”.
 These terms are defined as follows:

 Relevant Business Tenancy